Moronic statements from the right with no solutions is about all we can expect from their candidate.

 This is solid evidence that republicans wanted Obama to win and engaged in unethical political actions to sabotage his competition in at least two states.
 In hindsight, we now have a better understanding of why they did this.

 So is there any legal recourse for constituents if a candidate, once elected, breaks practically every promise he made to them, and in fact does in practice the exact opposite of what he promised to do?
-Well… there’s impeachment, but that would require a majority in the Congress to vote for impeachment, and after trial, a majority comprising at least two thirds of the Senate (67 votes) must vote to convict.
+Well. there's impeachment, but that would require a majority in the Congress to vote for impeachment, and after trial, a majority comprising at least two thirds of the Senate (67 votes) must vote to convict.

 In Congress, Republicans have enough seats to block any vote for impeachment, and in the Senate they would not vote for a conviction.
 There are several reasons for this.
 The first reason is a universal political truth that if party “A” has a problem that hinders it’s popularity, party “B” is not likely to help party “A” rid itself of that problem.
 Thus if Obama is hurting the long-term health of the democratic party, republicans are not going to help democrats remove Obama from office.
 The second reason relies on my personal conviction that Obama is directly aiding republicans in their implementation of a conservative agenda.
 If Obama is their “man on the inside“, they can’t help democrats throw him out while he remains pivotal to their larger agenda.
 Maybe after that, but not during.

 So impeachment is out as an option.
 What does that leave?
 Nothing.
-Sorry, you’re screwed.
+Sorry, you're screwed.
 At least until he comes up for reelection.
-So when that happens… are you then going to swallow his hollow argument that no matter how disappointed and betrayed you may feel, you certainly don’t want those other guys the Republicans- to have the White House? -Are you going to fall for that fear-based argument?
+So when that happens. are you then going to swallow his hollow argument that no matter how disappointed and betrayed you may feel, you certainly don't want those other guys the Republicans- to have the White House? -Are you going to fall for that fear-based argument?

 Consider how far to the right the Republican party has had to steer itself in order to keep some daylight between themselves and Obama.
 That alone should tell you something.
 Obama has become so conservative in practice that republicans have had to redefine themselves with insane positions on the crazy fringe of the right so that voters can differentiate between the two sides.
 We didn’t vote for that.